 About the IT SPY competition

-This is IT SPY – an elite IT competition evaluating the diploma theses of university students.
+This is IT SPY (IT Student Project of the Year) – an elite IT competition evaluating the diploma theses of university students.

 Do you believe in your thesis and want to join the ranks of the elite?
 Anyone who has successfully defended their diploma thesis with an IT theme can take part.
 Contact your university ambassador and support your nomination for the competition with them.
 You don’t need to do anything else.
 And you easily get feedback on how well your projects stands up against the domestic and foreign competition!

-The main organisers of the competition in 2018 are Profinit and the Faculty of Informatics and Information Technologies at Slovak University of Technology in Bratislava.
-Professional patronage of the competition is provided by the Czech and Slovak section of the specialist association ACM (Association for Computing Machinery) – Czech ACM Chapter and Slovakia ACM Chapter.
+The main organisers of the competition in 2020 are Profinit and the Slovak section of the specialist association ACM (Association for Computing Machinery) – Slovakia ACM Chapter.
+Professional patronage of the competition is also provided by the Czech section – Czech ACM Chapter.
 Patronage of the competition has also been granted by the Ministry of Education, Science, Research and Sport of Slovak Republic and by the Ministry of Education, Youth and Sport of Czech Republic and the Ministry of Industry and Trade of Czech Republic.

 Prize for the competition winner and finalists